 Christina Leslie | Sloan Kettering Institute

-Jingyi (Jessica) Li | University of California, Los Angeles
+Wei Li | University of California, Irvine

-Christoph Lippert Hasso | Plattner Institute
+Christoph Lippert | Hasso Plattner Institute

 Jian Ma | Carnegie Mellon University

-Nick Mancuso | University of Southern California
+Nick Mancuso | USC

-Siavash Mirarab | University of California San Diego
+Siavash Mirarab | UCSD

-Loes Olde Loohuis | University of California, Los Angeles
+Loes Olde Loohuis | UCLA

-Harold Pimentel | University of California, Los Angeles
+Harold Pimentel | UCLA

 Rajesh Ranganath | New York University